 - unexpected increase in job responsibilities

-By contrast, the following will not normally be considered grounds for an extension: providing hospitality, vacations, relocating, difficult living situations, failure to anticipate the amount of work involved in a course, confusion over the nature of the assignments, computer problems (it is your responsibility to keep files backed up), lost assignments, lack of proficiency in English.
+By contrast, the following will not normally be considered grounds for an extension: church work, providing hospitality, vacations, relocating, difficult living situations, failure to anticipate the amount of work involved in a course, confusion over the nature of the assignments, computer problems (it is your responsibility to keep files backed up), lost assignments, lack of proficiency in English.
 If you have a permanent disability requiring an accommodation, contact the Access and Diversity Office on the UBC campus.

-For Fall and Winter courses offered on the Vancouver campus:
+For Fall and Winter courses (on campus and distance education)

-For an extension of up to 30 days past the end of the term, you must appeal to your instructor.
+- For an extension with a deadline up to seven days after the end of the term, you must appeal to your instructor.

-For Spring and Summer Session courses offered on the Vancouver campus:
+For Spring and Summer Session courses (on campus and distance education)